Nuffield College, Oxford: History

 Nuffield College was founded in 1937 after a donation to the University of Oxford by Lord Nuffield, the industrialist and founder of Morris Motors.
 On 16 November 1937, the University entered a Deed of Covenant and Trust with Lord Nuffield.
 He donated land for the college on New Road, to the west of the city centre near the mound of Oxford Castle, on the site of the largely disused basin of the Oxford Canal.
 As well as the land, Nuffield gave £900,000 to build the college and to provide it with an endowment.
 For the creation of Nuffield College and for his other donations he was described in 1949 by an editorial in The Times as "the greatest benefactor of the University since the Middle Ages".

 From its inception, Nuffield College initiated a number of trends at both Oxford and Cambridge.
 It was the first college to have both women and men housed together.
 It was also the first college to consist solely of graduate students.
 In addition, it was the first in modern times to have a defined subject focus, namely the social sciences.

-Nuffield appointed its first fellows in 1939, but the outbreak of World War II meant that the college's construction did not begin until 1949.
+Nuffield appointed its first fellows in 1939, a group that notably included the historian Margery Perham, but the outbreak of World War II meant that the college's construction did not begin until 1949.
 During the War, Nuffield hosted the Nuffield College Social Reconstruction Survey, which examined issues related to post-War reconstruction.
 Nuffield admitted its first students in 1945, and received its Royal Charter from the hands of the Duke of Edinburgh on 6 June 1958.

+In the 1960s, Nuffield became closely associated with Harold Wilson's "modernizing" Labour government.
+During his tenure as Wilson's Chancellor of the Exchequer, future Labour prime minister James Callaghan, who had no formal university education, took tutorials in economics at Nuffield overseen by College fellow Ian Little.
+Such was the perceived intimacy between College and government that decades later, writer Christopher Hitchens could recall the "fast set that revolved between Nuffield and Whitehall".